-Transfer Students with Associate Degrees: Students in two-year and community colleges may apply for transfer before completing the two-year program.
+Transfer Applicants with Associate Degrees: Students in two-year and community colleges may apply for transfer before completing the two-year program.
 Graduates who have received the Associate Degree are generally, but not always, classified as juniors when admitted to Clark Atlanta University.
 The courses accepted and the number credits completed will determine the classification of a transfer student.

-To establish Clark Atlanta residency, students must complete a minimum of sixty-six (66) credits toward their degrees at Clark Atlanta University unless otherwise defined by an articulation agreement between Clark Atlanta University and the previous institution.
+To establish Clark Atlanta residency, transfer students must complete a minimum of twenty-five percent (25%) credits toward their degrees at Clark Atlanta University unless otherwise defined by an articulation agreement between Clark Atlanta University and the previous institution.
 Eighteen (18) credits must be at the junior or senior level in the major field of study.
 Transfer students with fewer than twelve (12) credits are classified as freshmen.

-Proposed transfer credits will be evaluated on a course-by-course basis.
+Evaluation of Transfer Credits: Proposed transfer credits will be evaluated on a course-by-course basis.
 Transfer credits that meet General Education Core requirements must be approved by the Executive Director of the Center for Academic and Student Success (CASS) and those that meet requirements in the major field of study must be approved by the Chair of the hosting academic department.
 Only courses in which students have earned minimum final grades of "C" will be evaluated for transfer credit.
 Only approved transfer credits will be counted toward graduation.
 Only credits for courses completed at Clark Atlanta University will be included in students' Clark Atlanta University grade point average.
-Any courses that were completed more than eight (8) years previous will not be approved for transfer credit (see Expiration of Credits).